Category Archives: Baden Royals

 Princess Hilda Charlotte Wilhelmine of Nassau was the last Grand Duchess of Baden, as the wife of Grand Duke Friedrich II.
 She was born at Biebrich Palace in Wiesbaden, Duchy of Nassau, now in Hesse, Germany, on November 5, 1864, the youngest child of Adolphe, Duke of Nassau (later Grand Duke of Luxembourg) and Adelheid-Marie of Anhalt-Dessau.
 Hilda had four siblings:

 When Hilda was nearly two years old, the Duchy of Nassau was annexed by Prussia, causing her father to lose his ducal throne.
 He would later become Grand Duke of Luxembourg in 1890, following the death of King Willem III of the Netherlands.
-King Willem had also ruled Luxembourg in personal union, and while his daughter Wilhelmina succeeded him on the Dutch throne, she was not eligible to succeed in Luxembourg which followed Salic Law.
-Under the terms of the Nassau Family Pact, the Luxembourg throne passed to Adolphe who was Willem III’s nearest male heir despite being his 17th cousin once removed.
+King Willem had also ruled Luxembourg in personal union.
+While his daughter Wilhelmina succeeded him on the Dutch throne, she was not eligible to succeed in Luxembourg which followed Salic Law.
+Under the terms of the Nassau Family Pact, the Luxembourg throne passed to Adolphe, Willem III’s nearest male heir despite being his 17th cousin once removed.

 Friedrich II of Baden. source: Wikipedia